Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/PlanningModule/6.3.2/readme.md

 **Dependencies/References:**

-* There is a dependency to "US 5.1.1- As an Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions."
+* There is a dependency to "6.3.1 As an Admin, I want to obtain the better scheduling of a set of operations (surgeries) in a certain operation room in a specific day"

-* There is a dependency to "US 5.1.6- As a (non-authenticated) Backoffice User, I want to log in to the system using my credentials, so that I can access the backoffice features according to my assigned role."
+* There is a dependency to "6.3.3 As an Admin, I want to obtain a good schedule, not necessarily the better, in useful time to be adopted."

 **Input and Output Data**